gianpelisser/discord_dashboard/README.md

 Discord: https://join.markis.dev

 # Attention 2:
 > The code in the discord_dashboard folder is my own.
 I'm using the template created by nouridio as a base for the Home Page (Index).
-Special thanks to my friend PauloHenrique_(MatadorDeFlango).
+Special thanks to my friend Paulo Henrique.

 # Requirements
 > Python 3.8